In Summary

 The Reorientation These Truths Produce

 This self-knowledge is the deepest gift of constitutional medicine — not a set of rules but a framework for understanding that makes health less mysterious, more self-directed, and more aligned with the reality of the individual body.
+The starting point is always a constitution confirmed by pulse diagnosis with a trained clinician.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.